ClarkGH/smackhem/docs/architecture.md

 - Quest logic
 - Combat rules
 - Animation state selection (which animation, not how to play it)
-- Input interpretation (hardware → intent)
+- Input interpretation (hardware to intent)
 - Event orchestration

 **Native Responsibilities (Must):**